Postgraduate Certificate in Education

-Find the requirements for the various teaching specialisations (school subjects) under PGCE in the Faculty Calendar.)
+Find the requirements for the various teaching specialisations (school subjects) under PGCE in the Faculty of Education Calendar.
 The PCGE focuses on the training of high school teachers, specifically for the Further Education and Training Phase (FET).

 The Faculty encourages you strongly to take at least two teaching modules; you will improve your career prospects significantly should you be able to teach two school subjects instead of one.
 However, if you meet the requirements of only one teaching module, this subject area has to be a major in your undergraduate or honours degree.
 In addition, you have to take the 20-credit Advanced Study module of your specific subject speciality.